NatashaCzech/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-This handy-dandy web app allows users to store their basic health stats in theor profile along with accessing workouts assigned to them by their trainer.
-After completeing a workout they can mark it off as complete and post a quick workout selfie to Instagram.
+This handy-dandy web app allows users to store their basic health stats in their profile along with accessing workouts assigned to them by their trainer.
+After completing a workout they can mark it off as complete and post a quick workout selfie to Instagram.

 Via an admin login, trainers can build and assign workouts to their clients by adding custom exercises.